 Why the office is not dead

-Indeed, the panel agrees more employees would be looking to work from home perhaps two or three days per week.
+The panel agreed that more employees will be looking to work from home two or three days per week.
 However, the general view was that offices are on everyone’s watch list.
-Offices, the panel believes, is still very necessary, with a role as team-hubs and collaboration spaces.
-But it would need to operate in COVID-secure environments for the foreseeable future.
+Office, the panel believes, are still very necessary, with a role as team-hubs and collaboration spaces.
+But offices will need to operate in COVID-secure environments for the foreseeable future.

 Oliver Jackson heads up UK Investment for Resolution Property Investment Management.
 The firm is an exclusive investment manager for Fosun Property, a leading investment group from China.
-As they invest in value-add real estate opportunities in 14 European countries, Jackson explains why he believes the office is not dead.
+The firm invests in value-add real estate opportunities in 14 European countries.
+Jackson explained why he believes the office is not dead:

 “The trend in the UK, as in a lot of countries, was for a decreasing amount of space per employee in offices, over the past five to 10 years.
 But that decline in space is going absolutely reverse over the next few years.
 The actual amount of space that an employer is going to have to afford their employees will increase.
 First, in terms of their kind of personal desk space.
 But also breakout space and an increased amount of circulation space.